domac/kapok/README.md

    help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --dataFile 		load the par which store in the file --port "9090"	the port for web application [$KAPOK_PORT] -c "10"		number of concurrent connections to use
+   -c "10"		number of concurrent connections to use
-   -d "10"		duration of test in seconds
+   -t "1000"		socket/request timeout in (ms)
    -m "GET"		http method
    --disableka		disable keep-alives
-   --compress		if prevents sending the "Accept-Encoding: gzip" header --hb			open heartbreat watcher
-   --web		start the application in web
    --debug		open the debug mode
-   -t "1000"		socket/request timeout in (ms)
+   -d "10"		duration of test in seconds
-   -H 			the http headers sent to the target url --help, -h		show help
+   -H 			the http headers sent to the target url --compress		if prevents sending the "Accept-Encoding: gzip" header --dataFile 		load the par which store in the file --help, -h		show help
    --version, -v	print the version
 ```